Neuromuscular

 Perineurioma: Endoneurial Cell Population

-Perineurioma: Abnormal (Loss NCAM in) Non-myelinating Schwann cells
+Perineurioma: Abnormal (Loss of NCAM in) Non-myelinating Schwann cells

 Large axons (Green; Neurofilaments): Most are lost